pAoOAk14pG/project-1-checkers/README.md

 ## TODO LIST

+- Refactor code so it's not a field of copy and paste
 - Implement a win condition for leaving your opponent in a position where they can make no moves
 - Implement successive jumps
 - Force players to capture if they choose to move a piece that has a capture option available